Mr. Phil Hightower

 1999-Present.
 Contributor to ABAC’s biology laboratory manuals for various courses.

-Sample syllabi and sample schedules for my classes can be found in the resource section below.
-These are intended to guide you in course selection and may not be current.
+Sample syllabi and sample schedules for my courses can be found in the resource section below.
+These materials are intended to guide you in course selection only and may not be current.
+Schedules and policies may change from one semester to another.
 Semester-specific, updated materials will be provided to you if you choose to take the course.
-See also D2L for materials.
+See also D2L for materials once the semester starts.